Chgv99/Scheduler/README.md

 ## :loudspeaker: Broadcast channel

-Every time a reminder is sent, it'll be throught the *default* channel.
-By default, the *default* channel will be set to 'general'.
+Every time a reminder is sent, it'll be throught the *broadcast* channel.
+By default, the *broadcast* channel will be set to 'general'.
 This can be modified using

 `>>chchannel newchannel`